Added by Betsoft. Information last updated: 01/03/2021

 Bets and Payouts

 The first order of business when entering Dr Frankenstein's lab is to select your bet.
-Coin values range between one cent and one dollar.
-If you want to up the ante, there are five bet levels that you can set towards a maximum bet of $100.00 per spin.
+Coin values range between one penny and one pound.
+If you want to up the ante, there are five bet levels that you can set towards a maximum bet of £100.00 per spin.

 The first thing that I noticed was different on the paytable is the absence of winning outcomes for two matching symbols.
 This is somewhat of a norm for many Betsoft slots, so in that sense, Frankenslot's Monster is the odd one out.